WalkerMao/walkermao.github.io/_posts/dl/posts/2022-06-13-the-transformer-model.md

     0 & 0 & \cdots & 0
    \end{pmatrix} \in \mathbb{R}^{L \times L}.
   $$

   The $$i$$-th row in $$Q$$ refers to the $$i$$-th query token and also leads to the $$i$$-th output.
 The $$-\infty$$ in $$i$$-th row of $$ \text{Mask} $$ masks the $$i$$-th row of $$Q$$ to compute with the ($$i+1$$)-th and afterwards rows of $$K$$ and $$V$$.
 That is, as for generating the $$i$$-th output, the $$i$$-th row of $$ \text{Mask} $$ prevents the decoder to use the ($$i+1$$)-th and afterwards tokens' information that were encoded in $$K$$ and $$V$$. [^9]

-  Note that the mask is also needed during inference with GPT-like models. ([Here](https://ai.stackexchange.com/a/42602) is an explanation)
+  For GPT-like models, not only training, the mask is also needed during inference for GPT-like models.
+However, it is not needed when using KV cache because we calculate attention using only the last generated token as query to predict the next token.

 In the encoder, source tokens communicate with each other and update their representations; In the decoder, a target token first looks at previously generated target tokens, then at the source tokens, and finally updates its representation. [^6]